rankynbass/XIVLauncher4rpm/README.md

 git clone https://github.com/rankynbass/XIVLauncher4rpm.git
 cd XIVLauncher4rpm
 ```
 Now you can build the rpms.
-First, download the tarballs by using the included script, then build with rpmbuild:
+First, download the tarballs by using the included script, then build with rpmbuild.
+The third option is actually what the COPR
+build system does.
+It uses .copr/Makefile to install dependencies for making the binary, then calls the getsources script, then executes rpmbuild -bs.
+It
+then passes the src.rpm off to the various build environments for different distros.

 ```
 .copr/getsources.sh
-rpmbuild -ba XIVLauncher4rpm.spec   # Build binary and source rpm
+rpmbuild -ba XIVLauncher4rpm.spec   # Build binary and source rpms
 #   OR
 rpmbuild -bb XIVLauncher4rpm.spec   # Build binary only
 #   OR
-rpmbuild -bs XIVLauncher4rpm.spec   # Build source rpm only rpmbuild -rb ~/rpmbuild/SRPMS/XIVLauncher-<version>-<release>.src.rpm
+rpmbuild -bs XIVLauncher4rpm.spec   # Build source rpm rpmbuild -rb ~/rpmbuild/SRPMS/XIVLauncher-<version>-<release>.src.rpm   # Build binary from source rpm.
 ```

 In the end you should have an rpm file in `~/rpmbuild/RPMS/x86_64/` called `XIVLauncher-<version>-<release>.x86_64.rpm`.
 If you build sources as well,